This blog was posted before our name change to For All Animals

 Post and Photos by Elena Johnson.

 Vegan chef Elena Johnson is the president of Nourrie Cuisine, a company committed to fresh, wholesome, organic food that feeds the body and soul.
-Photographer Elizabeth Putsche is the executive director of Photographers for Animals.
-Elena and Elizabeth met nearly a decade ago through an animal protection organization and became fast friends.
+Photographer Ella Putsche is the executive director of Photographers for Animals.
+Elena and Ella met nearly a decade ago through an animal protection organization and became fast friends.
 Together they create #MeatlessMonday recipe tutorials to encourage healthy and humane diet choices.
 Elena is a member of Photographers for Animals’ advisory board.